UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

 ## $id

-Each json schema starts with the id of the schema.
+Each JSON schema starts with the id of the schema.
 This is used as a means to uniquely identify the schema.

 ```